PersiaML/tutorials/src/data-processing/index.md

     id_type_features.append(IDTypeFeatureSparse(id_type_feature_name, id_type_feature))
 ```

-### Processing the one element length IDTypeFeature
+### Processing the One Element Length ID Type Feature

-Almost all public recommendation dataset concat multiple id_type_features in one `numpy.array`.For each on of id_type_feature it have one ID for each sample.Below code help you understand how to process such kind of dataset and add the id_type_feature into `PersiaBatch`.
+Almost all public recommendation dataset concat multiple id_type_features in one `numpy.array`.For every id_type_feature it have only one ID for each sample.Below code help you understand how to process such kind of dataset and add the id_type_feature into `PersiaBatch`.

 ```python
 import numpy as np